Demo-AI-Edge-Crazy-Train/volcamp-2025-lab-statement/content/development/introduction.en.md

 1. Introduction

-The **Crazy Train** application is made up of several microservices.
+The aim of this part is to familiarise you with the different microservices in the **Crazy Train** application.
+You will modify the code of several Quarkus, Python and Nodejs projects, understand how they interact and test the application as a whole.

 The image below describes the overall operation

 ![architecture](/images/dev-section/architecture.png)